Homological stability and densities of generalized configuration spaces: Some generalities on homological stability

 \subsubsection{Another take on $\Rees$ and $\filToGr$}

 The language of graded algebras and graded modules over a graded algebra allows us to have a convenient interpretation of the functors $\Rees$ and $\filToGr$.
-Indeed, we have the following well-known identification
+Indeed, we have the following well-known symmetric monoidal identification

 where the multiplication by $\Lambda[\multgr{m}]$ gives rise precisely to the maps in the filtration.
 Under this identification, $\filToGr$ is given by forgetting the module structure, and $\Rees$ is given by tensoring up $-\otimes \Lambda[\multgr{m}]$.